-The turning point for Hausa home video film soundtrack was in 1999 when Iyan-Tama studios bought Yamaha PSR-730 keyboard.
 With a vast expanded range of Country, Jazz, Dance, Latin, Rock, Soul and Waltz, the PSR-730 opened up the doors to revolutionizing Hausa video film music.
 The first playback song to benefit from its superior range of sound samples was Sangaya from a video of the same title in 2000.
 Trailers of the home video, with the lead song, Sangaya being performed in the background-complete with choreography-immediately captured the imagination of Hausa urban audience, helped along by the inclusion of a whole array of instrument sound samples such as flute, tambourine and African drums.
-The music, and most especially the choreography, from the soundtrack catapulted the video into the charts of "big league" Hausa video films, and one of the most successful Hausa films of all time.
-Four years after its release, it still remained the definitive reference point for the emergence of Hausa home video film music.
+The music, and most especially the choreography, from the soundtrack catapulted the video into the charts of "big league" Hausa video films, and one of the most successful Hausa films of all time.14Four years after its release, it still remained the definitive reference point for the emergence of Hausa home video film music.

 The synthesizer business in Kano therefore blossomed.
 Iyan-Tama Multimedia studios purchased a higher Yamaha PSR 740 in 2001.
 By then other music studios had been established in Kano.
 These included Muazzat, Sulpher Studios, and in Jos, Lenscope Media.
-Sulpher Studios, in addition to Yamaha PSR-2100 also use Cakewalk Pro music software.
+Sulpher Studios, in addition to Yamaha PSR-2100, illustrated in Plate 10, also use Cakewalk Pro (version 9) music software.
 This combination was catalytic in the creation of Hausa Technopop and Hausa Rap music genres.